kauppie/zorder/README.md

 [![Docs](https://img.shields.io/docsrs/zorder?label=docs.rs)](https://docs.rs/zorder/latest/zorder/)
 ![License](https://img.shields.io/crates/l/zorder)

 This crate provides functions to convert N-dimensional[^1] coordinates to [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) indexes and back.
-Z-order curve, also known as Morton code, is a mapping of N-dimensional coordinates to 1D index which preverses locality.
+Z-order curve, also known as Morton code, is a mapping of N-dimensional coordinates to 1D index which preserves locality.
 It is cache-efficient way of storing N-dimensional data in 1D array.

 [^1]: Maximum number of dimensions is limited by the largest unsigned integer type, `u128`, which is able to store 16 8-bit coordinates. `bmi2` based approach is limited to `u64`.